 3. You will give the original long, legal copy of your Oregon marriage license, the form you filled out, to your officiant before your wedding ceremony.
 Your wedding officiant will complete the legal document after your marriage, as well as the decorative certificate.

 4. You will keep the decorative marriage certificate (the beige form which is mostly blank before your marriage) which you, your two witnesses (over 18, as required by Oregon law) and your wedding officiant will have signed after your ceremony.

 5. Your wedding officiant is required to return the completed legal form (your original long application which you both signed) to the county where you purchased it, by 10 or 30 days after your marriage, depending on the county.

-6. Once you have called the county to verify that your marriage has been recorded, a few weeks after your wedding, you go back to the county where you started, and you purchase a Certified Copy/ copies of your marriage license which is the legal document which has been recorded in the county and state of Oregon Vital Statistics. (you may be able to purchase the Certified Copy by mail, just ask at the county)
+6. Once you have called the county to verify that your marriage has been recorded, a few weeks after your wedding, you go back to the county where you started, and you purchase a Certified Copy/ copies of your marriage license which is the legal document which has been recorded in the county and state of Oregon Vital Statistics. (you may be able to purchase the Certified Copy by mail after your wedding, just ask at the county)

-7. After all of that, you begin your name change process with your Certified Copy of your Oregon marriage license in your hand, and I understand the Oregon Department of Motor Vehicles is a good place to start-- Whew!
+7. After all of that, you begin your name change process with your Certified Copy of your Oregon marriage license in your hand, and the Oregon Department of Motor Vehicles is a good place to start– Whew!